请调整浏览器窗口大小或者请使用手机查看!

 Rob becomes the victim of undying gratitude and amorous attentions when he elevates a talented young chorus girl to a featured role on the show.

-The Alan Brady Show puts on special Christmas themed episode full of musical numbers and Christmas fun.
+The Alan Brady Show puts on a special Christmas themed episode full of musical numbers and Christmas fun.

 When Uncle George comes for a visit, they try to fix him up with Herman's mother only to have him flip for Sally.